kaomoneus/cppl/README.md

 };
 ```

-Here we import `MyPackage::UnitA` and, which allows to use its contents inside dependent unit.
+Here we import `MyPackage::UnitA` and, it allows to use its contents inside dependent unit.

 Fanally we want to compile it into application.
 So we've got to add main function somewhere.
 But how?